stefanoverna/graphl8-batch/README.md

-Although this library doesn't have a dependency on active record, the [examples directory](examples) has record and association loaders for active record which handles edge cases like type casting ids and overriding GraphQL::Batch::Loader#cache_key to load associations on records with the same id.
+Although this library doesn't have a dependency on active record, the [examples directory](examples) has record and association loaders for active record which handles edge cases like type casting ids and overriding GraphQL8::Batch::Loader#cache_key to load associations on records with the same id.

 ### Promises

-GraphQL::Batch::Loader#load returns a Promise using the [promise.rb gem](https://rubygems.org/gems/promise.rb) to provide a promise based API, so you can transform the query results using `.then`
+GraphQL8::Batch::Loader#load returns a Promise using the [promise.rb gem](https://rubygems.org/gems/promise.rb) to provide a promise based API, so you can transform the query results using `.then`

 ```ruby
 def product_title(id:)